Mina1912/Mina_SQL-Exercises_Feb23/README.md

 -- Order of Execution - FROM, WHERE, GROUP BY, HAVING, SELECT, ORDER BY --

--- 3a) error cause col FavColour is not in the GROUP BY clause
+-- 3a) error cause col FavColour is not in the GROUP BY clause.
+"FirstName' and other cols now are non-atomic (contain tuple entries) so won't give any result

 -- 3b) gives all colours.
 Surprised null is still in the table.
 Okay, COUNT does not include NULL, but GROUP BY does

 -- 3c) gives an eror.
-An aggregate fxn (AVG) may not appear in the WHERE clause unless it is in a subquery contained in a HAVING clause or a SELECT list
+An aggregate fxn (in this case 'AVG') may not appear in the WHERE clause unless it is in a subquery contained in a HAVING clause or a SELECT list
+-- i.e. __Aggregate functions must be used in HAVING or SELECT, not WHERE__

 -- 3d) gives error.
-The col name(s) in the HAVING clause must be specified in the GROUP BY clause, but can use an agg fxn with that column name
+After using GROUP BY, there must be an aggregate fxn with the col name after HAVING clause OR the col must be specified in the GROUP BY clause, -- i.e. __No agg fxn should be used with WHERE__

 `